Medication Procedure and Frequently Asked Question Guide

 Medical Charges

 The camp tuition covers all routine medical services provided in camp using stock supplies and medications.
 All medical bills from providers outside of camp will be sent directly to you by the provider to be paid by you or your health insurer.
-We will communicate with you of course during this process.
+We will communicate with you during this process in the event that an outside provider is deemed necessary.

 Other Health Concerns